 Rwanda Mutovu is a newer cooperative, established in 2012 in the Nyamasheke area of Western Rwanda.
 It is in an ideal area with rich soils and not much competition for coffee cherry from farmers.
 Another mill we buy from, Kanzu, is one of the nearest […]

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping the Burundi Bukeye Rubiziri, from Eastlick Coffee in Brooklyn, New York, courtesy of Craft Coffee.
+Today we’re sipping the Guatemala Finca El Pilar, from Lofted Coffee Roasters in Brooklyn, New York, courtesy of Craft Coffee.
 Feel free to pull up a chair.

 UNLESS OTHERWISE NOTED, ALL PRODUCTS REVIEWED BY A TABLE IN THE CORNER OF THE CAFE ARE UNSOLICITED SUBMISSIONS FROM THE PRODUCT MANUFACTURER.
 TO LEARN MORE ABOUT A TABLE IN THE CORNER OF THE CAFE, OUR REVIEW PROCESS, HOW TO SUBMIT PRODUCTS FOR REVIEW, OR SIMPLY TO CONTACT US, PLEASE VISIT OUR ABOUT PAGE